jina-ai/finetuner/docs/components/tuner/callbacks.md

 To do that, you should subclass {class}`~finetuner.tuner.callback.base.BaseCallback`, and override the `on_*` methods that you need.
 Each method will get a `tuner` object as an argument - this gives you access to its `.state` attribute, which is a {class}`~finetuner.tuner.state.TunerState` object, and contains useful information on the current training run.

-Here's a simple example of a callback that time each training epoch, and prints the elapsed time at the end
+Here's a simple example of a callback that times each training epoch, and prints the elapsed time at the end.

 ```python
 from time import perf_counter